 If the pain is more severe and is not relieved by rinsing, it’s okay to take a pain reliever.
 Consult with your primary care doctor to see which pain reliever is best for you.

-It’s also completely common for your lips, cheeks, tongue and the soft tissues in your mouth to become irritated for a few weeks as they get used to your new braces and other appliances.
+When undergoing braces treatment in Pensacola, it’s also completely common for your lips, cheeks, tongue, and the soft tissues in your mouth to become irritated for a few weeks as they get used to your new braces and other appliances.
 For sore spots, we recommend using orthodontic wax.

 How to use orthodontic wax: Just take a bit of the orthodontic wax and place it over the bracket or wire that’s causing tenderness.
 The wax will act as a buffer protecting the bracket and wire as well as the part of your mouth that’s tender.